versia-pub/server/README.md

 ## API

-Lysand implements the Mastodon API (as well as Glitch-Soc extensions).
+Lysand implements the Mastodon API (as well as `glitch-soc` extensions).
 The API is currently almost fully complete, with some fringe functionality still being worked on.

 Working endpoints are: